The Peyton Lab

 Engineering the Cell Summer Program

-Engineering the Cell is a summer program in the Peyton lab, designed for high school women.
+Engineering the Cell is a summer program in the Peyton lab, designed specifically for high school students from groups underrepresented in science and engineering.
 If accepted into the program, you will spend five weeks in the lab, learning about how engineers can make a difference in cancer research, working directly with Dr. Peyton and graduate students, and learning how to do cutting edge science.
 You will also receive a small stipend for your participation in the program.
 There is no cost to you to participate!
 We hope the small stipend ($2500 per student) will make it possible for you to join us for five weeks.
 Lunch is provided every day of the program as well at no cost, above the stipend you receive.

 For the 2023 program, we are looking for three participants, preferably who will be entering their junior year in the fall of 2023.
 But, we will accept applications from all who are interested.
 The program dates are Monday, June 26th to July 28th for 2023, from approximately 9am-4pm M-F. If you have any other questions about the program, contact Prof. Peyton via email.